Gr8Sushant/MeroList/README.md

 * Auto Uppercase
 * Add items to list
 * Remove items from list
-* Can be modified in admin panel
+* To do items can be modified in admin panel

 ![plot](./ss/todo-ss.png)